aburra16/waiting-for-satoshi/script.md

 what it felt like to hold zeroes in our hands.

                          MAXIMILIAN
-In any event, Tell Cassandra to hold fast.
+In any event, tell Cassandra to hold fast.
 Relief is en route, on horseback, perhaps, or via peer-to-peer teleportation.

                          GIOVANNI